ManuelDittmar/script-connector/README.md

 > ...and delete this hint.

-# Connector Template
+# Script Connector

-Camunda Connector Template
+Camunda Connector to execute Scripts

 ## Build